nickttng/a-working-library/2020/computational-drawing.md

 - Additional input — Its appearance may be affected by its speed at which the mark is made
 - Additional input — The mark might be radial in nature (in terms of radii and angular length)
 - Additional input — The mark changed by thickness throughout or at certain moments
-- Additional input —The mark is governed by goals or patterns rather than reference points
+- Additional input — The mark is governed by goals or patterns rather than reference points

 ^ Leads to thinking, "What if the library of functions is the work?"
 (34)